Cyrillo244/Quantium-Chips-Retail-Analytics-/README.md

 5. Visualisation and Reporting
     - Power BI was used to create all the charts that were used in the PowerPoint slides

+### Results and Findings
+- The highest monthly sale was $156k in 12-2018 according to the MoM trend
+- The average sales across the whole period(1 year) was $150k
+- The highest MoM % sales was 10.89%
+- The average sales per transaction was $7.32 and the average quantity sold per transaction was 1.91 ~ 2 packs of chips

 ### Recommendations